thisyearnofear/familexyz/packages/plugin-sgx/README.md

 SGX=1 make start -- --character "character/trump.character.json"
 ```

 After starting Eliza, the provider `sgxAttestationProvider` will be registered into Eliza through plugin-sgx.
 The environment variable `SGX` is required to be set to `1` to enable plugin-sgx.
-And the `SGX` is always set to `1` in the SGX environment through the `eliza.manifest.template` file.
+And the `SGX` is always set to `1` in the SGX environment through the `config/eliza.manifest.template` file.

 When Eliza starts, the `sgxAttestationProvider` will generate SGX attestation in each request.
 And you can use the `SgxAttestationProvider` to generate SGX remote attestations for your own plugins / clients.